NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 (display-fluxes trans) ; print out the flux spectrum
 ```

 Note that we've outputted $\varepsilon$ at the beginning &mdash; this is always a good idea, to make sure the structure is what you think it is!
 We have also outputted the $H_z$ field in a $y=0$ slice, every 0.4 time units (about ten times per period) while the source is on, to a single file with time as the second dimension, just as in [Tutorial/Basics](Basics).
-Now, we run the simulation:
+Now, we launch the simulation:

 ```sh
 unix% meep holey-wvg-cavity.ctl | tee holey-wvg-cavity.out